Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 <!-- ------------------------ -->
 ## Run the application
-Duration: 2
+Duration: 3

-With the application installed, you can now run the native app in your Snowflake account!
+With the application installed, you can now run the app in your Snowflake account!

 1. Navigate to **Apps** within Snowsight (left hand side).